 Continue the party with a hangover-busting breakfast of Irish boxty.
 These potato rostis are a little like hash browns, making them ideal morning-after fodder.
 Serve with a nutritious stem of grilled vine tomatoes, protein-packed eggs and soothing bacon.

 Discover more Irish recipes in our St Patrick’s Day collection.
-We’d love to hear how you celebrate the emerald isle too – share your recipe ideas and party tips with us…
+We’d love to hear how you celebrate Ireland on 17 March – share your recipe ideas and party tips in the comments below.